codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 9. Contains `a`
 This is a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa

+10. Get a state
+This is a script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa